-and we hypothesize that disrupting OFC activity during different phases of the outcome devaluation task could cause varying effects on behavior.
-Specifically, we expect that disrupting the anterior portion of the central/lateral OFC will impair the acquisition of the cue-identity associations and disrupting the posterior portion will impair retrieving the cue-identity associations.
+We hypothesize that disrupting OFC activity during different phases of the outcome devaluation task causes distinct effects on behavior.
+Specifically, we expect that disrupting the anterior portion of the central/lateral OFC will impair the acquisition of specific stimulus-outcome associations and disrupting the posterior portion will impair retrieving and using these associations to guide choices.